Bullying. It’s damaging. It’s everywhere. It’s wrong. And it’s time to help kids overcome it. Especially in STEM. Join us.

-And we’re starting with kids, the most vulnerable victims of and the most potent antidotes to bullying.
+Kids are the most vulnerable victims of bullying and can become the most potent antidotes.

-A global platform designed to empower kids to create, curate, rate, and share videos on almost any subject.
+A global platform designed to empower kids to create, curate, rate, and share videos sharing their wisdom.
 The KidsTeachingKids.org team has decided to focus initially on helping people to build resiliency in the face of bullying.

 Whenever one person or group is put down or excluded, the entire human community is made poorer.
 To help people overcome bullying behavior and strengthen resistance to bullying is to build a better, richer world.